1 and Done by Eric Scott for September 26, 2016

 11. Missing large

-markjoseph125 over 7 years ago
+markjoseph125 about 8 years ago

 Actually, the bible is myth.
 That is, a compilation of the stories of one pre-scientific people; their best stab at explaining things that can actually only be known by studying nature.
 They didn’t, thereby producing a corpus of literature that, as does every other corpus, reflects their times, their sociology, their psychology.
 Occasionally interesting, sometimes uplifting, often nauseating, never factual except by accident.The real problem is the people who do not understand this (and have never read other myths, or compared the bible to them), and who take (some of) these myths as factual, and despise those of us who don’t.
 Those people divide into three classes, those who profit from the belief, even though they know or suspect that it is false (charlatans), those who maintain that it’s true, in spite of evidence to the contrary (loons), and those who don’t know and haven’t studied, but who go along for political or social reasons, or simply because they were born into a certain religion and/or denomination (ignorati).
 This last group, unfortunately, is the target group for the depredation of the first two groups.